armel/uv-k5-chirp-driver/README.md

 # uv-k5-chirp-driver
 Quansheng UV-K5 radio CHIRP driver for F4HWN firmware

+In version 3.2.0 :

+#3.2.0: some info still in english in the french version, translates it
+#       add web link in firmware
+#       add tx lock in all channel
+#       update link pdf for 3.2

 In version 3.1.0 :

 unknow bit change for specify name